 The thought-leader (influencer)

 Sometimes you encounter staff who are very informed about what’s happening around them.
 They are somewhat similar to the analyst but more of the contributing kind than just consuming public information.
-Such thought-leaders, or influencers, often participate in events and online conversation about the industry.
+Such thought-leaders, or influencers, often participate in events and online conversations about the industry.
 Their opinion and influence can grow to be an authority.
 You can’t always easily determine what this person should be tasked with, but you can talk about it together with them and find a solution that adds value to the company.
 Sometimes they will participate in business development and marketing engagements or contribute to the company’s blog or social media channels.

 These folks keep asking questions much like a five-year-old, and that’s a good thing.
 While their permanent doubt seems like they are negative about their work or as if they don’t trust others, questioning certain aspects of the business is a great help in identifying wasteful activities, and it supports the company’s progress on their way to a strong competitor on the market.
 The inquisitor does not want to argue or undermine your authority, they are interested in how the company’s resources are spent, and they are already satisfied with a logical response and outcome.